Azul3DInc/ClangToStringTemplate/README.md

 1. Write custom AST in CppGeneratorTool that builds itself from the Clang AST.
 2. Add AST to jar command line arguments
 3. Write .stg templates
-4. (optional) extend Vim Plugin to call cpp-gen.py with your AST and templates
+4. (optional) extend Vim plugin to call cpp-gen.py with your AST and templates

 Here's an example python invocation:
 ```bash